sazzy4o/multiprocess-pool/README.md

 const pool = new Pool(4);  // spawns 4 child processes to complete your jobs

 pool.map([1, 2, 3], square).then(result => console.log(result));
 // [1, 4, 9]

+pool.close(); // Process will hang if pool is not closed
 ```

 ## Promise + Module worker example